wendlers/Moppy/README.md

 Via the web interface, upload MIDI files, delete MIDI files, play MIDI files.

+If you like to start MoppyServer on boot-time, you could do the following on the Pi:

+* To ``/etc/modules`` add the line:

+	moppy

+* To ``/etc/rc.local`` before the ``exit 0`` add the line:

+	moppy-server --user pi --logfile /var/log/moppy-server &

 ## MoppyProxy - A Proxy to Classic Moppy

 With the ``MoppyProxy`` various sezenarious are possible: